 Backstages in night clubs are the great equalizers.
 It doesn’t matter how exalted you feel on stage, you enter from and exit through a dressing room that’s a gas station toilet.
 Maybe it’s an economy move by management to maximize profits.
 Or it could be a way to remind the talent they are the continuation of a centuries-old lineage of carnival folk engaged in an ignoble profession.

 Grandmother enjoyed theater but would never have considered associating with those kind of people.
 You’re going to befriend someone whose professional skill set is based on deceit?
 That would have been only one of her many objections to my act.

 Whenever I found myself in one of those shitholes, surroundings were the last thing on my mind.
 I was so consumed with fear, so terrorized about being in front of an audience, I would sit in stony silence and plot ways to bolt from the club without being seen.
 It always seemed like a viable option.
 I’d end up going on anyway but performing happened on such a primal level.
 I was riding a wave of blind faith.

 The last cut on Satanic Majesty’s is On With the Show.
 It’s a mash-up of ambient lounge chatter, Brecht like melodies, dissonant piano and Jagger’s vaudeville banter.
 His phony concern is mixed with uninspired strip show spiel.
-Then, in a moment that is anything but majestic, Mick herds the girls onto the stage with a tawdry aside, “Regina, start the show.”
+Then, in a moment that is anything but majestic, Mick herds the girls onto the stage with a tawdry aside, “Bettina, start the show.”
 One can only imagine the magic they created.